sumit-s-nair/Video-Recorder/README.md

 # Video Recorder with additional sensor data

 A Flutter app that records videos with synchronized gyroscope and GPS data.
-Its good for analyzing camera movement and location while recording
+Its good for analyzing camera movement and location while recording (Basically created for my other project to allow it to make better path recommendations) check it out at [Terrain-Aware Path Recommendation](https://github.com/sumit-s-nair/Terrain-Aware-Path-Recommendation)

 ## What does it do?